 The report is unlikely to take much pressure off President Barack Obama, whose economic stewardship will face the judgment of voters next November.
 The outlook for the U.S. economy is also being threatened by Europe's deepening financial crisis.

-Data ranging from manufacturing to retail sales suggest the growth pace could top 3 percent in the fourth quarter, in contrast to China, where growth is cooling.
-Growth in much of Europe has slowed down.
+Data ranging from manufacturing to retail sales suggest the growth pace could top 3 percent in the fourth quarter, in contrast to China, where growth is cooling and the euro zone, which many economists believe is already in recession.

-While the economy's growth pace appears to have accelerated from the third quarter's 2 percent annual rate, it is still insufficient to cut deeply into the high unemployment rate, and Europe's festering debt crisis poses a big threat.
+While the economy's growth pace appears to have accelerated from the third quarter's 2 percent annual rate, unemployment remains too high.

 At the same time, U.S. fiscal policy is set to tighten in the new year, even if lawmakers extend a payroll tax cut.

 Taken together, some analysts believe the headwinds facing the U.S. economy will lead the Fed to ease monetary policy further by buying more bonds.

 We still have a very long way to go.
 I would favor the Fed going for a third round of quantitative easing, said Ryan Sweet, a senior economist at Moody's Analytics in West Chester, Pennsylvania.
 It's the only powerful tool left, even though it's losing some of its bang.

 Analysts say the economy needs to create at least 125,000 jobs every month just to keep the unemployment rate steady.

 But there are reasons to be cautiously optimistic.